dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    CHAIN_ID=my-dydx-deployment
    DYDX_HOME=/path/to/your/data/directory
    NODE_MONIKER=my-dydx-fullnode

    dydxprotocold init --chain-id=$CHAIN_ID --home=$DYDX_HOME $NODE_MONIKER
    ```

 After you initialize your data directory, your full node can write to it.

-## Install a Snapshot of the dYdX chain
+## Install a snapshot of the dYdX chain's history
 Installing a snapshot saves time by syncing your full node to the history of the dYdX chain.
 This avoids downloading and validating the entire blockchain.

 1. Download the latest snapshot contents from https://bwarelabs.com/snapshots/dydx.